-2.2.2 Natural Heritage
+2.3.2 Natural Heritage

-A Natural Heritage Assessment (NHA) as per the requirements in the Natural Heritage Assessment Guide for Renewable Energy Projects [7] was prepared in 4 separate reports (Records Review, Site Investigation, Evaluation of Significance and Environmental Impact Study) and submitted to the Ministry of Natural Resources for review and comment on January 12, 2012, February 27, 2012, February 27, 2012 and February 28, 2012 respectively.
+A Natural Heritage Assessment (NHA) as per the requirements in the Natural Heritage Assessment Guide for Renewable Energy Projects [7] was prepared in 4 separate reports (Records Review, Site Investigation, Evaluation of Significance and Environmental Impact Study) and submitted to the Ministry of Natural Resources (MNR) for review and comment on 16 November 2011, 23 January 2012, 24 January 2012 and 23 February 2012, respectively.
 These NHA reports are part of the complete REA Application package for this Project.

-The Bornish Wind Energy Centre Study Area and the Transmission Line Study Area lie within the boundaries of the St. Clair Region and the Ausable Bayfield Conservation Authority.
-The NHA suggests that the Project's effects on natural heritage features will be limited and will generally be avoided, provided that proper mitigation measures are applied.
-The majority of the habitat in the study area is generally composed of agricultural fields and associated farms punctuated with numerous hedgerows, isolated woodlands, and the occasional watercourse.
+The Adelaide Wind Energy Centre Study Area and the Transmission Line Study Area lie within the boundaries of the St. Clair Region and the Ausable Bayfield Conservation Authority.
+The NHA suggests that the Project's effects on natural heritage features will be limited and will generally be avoided, given that the Project design follows REA setback regulations (as per the table above) and that proper mitigation measures are applied.
+The majority of the habitat in the study area is composed of agricultural fields and associated farms punctuated with numerous hedgerows, isolated woodlands, and the occasional watercourse.